centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-antivirus-kaspersky-snmp.md

 ### Kasperky Security Center configuration

-To use this pack, the SNMP service must be properly configured on your Kaspersky Security center server.
+To use this pack, the SNMP service must be properly configured on your Kaspersky Security Center.
 Kaspersky provides an official documentation to achieve this: https://support.kaspersky.com/12603#block3

 ### Network flow

 The target server must be reachable from the Centreon Poller on the UDP/161 SNMP port.

-## Installation
+## Setup

 <!--DOCUSAURUS_CODE_TABS-->